-- Add the onion, red bell pepper, butternut squash, black beans, pinto beans, green chillies, fire roasted tomatoes, crushed tomatoes, and chicken broth.
+- Add the onion, red bell pepper, butternut squash, black beans, pinto beans, green chilies, fire-roasted tomatoes, crushed tomatoes, and chicken broth.
 Stir gently to combine it all.

-- Bring it to a simmer, cover with lid, and then lower the heat; cook the chili for 1 hour or so until the butternut squash is tender.
+- Bring the chili to a low boil, cover with a lid, then reduce the heat to low.
+Cook the chili for 1 hour or until the butternut squash is tender.

 - Taste test the chili!
-If the chili is too thick for your liking, thin it with broth; if the chili is too thin, cook it longer with the lid off to reduce the liquid.
+If the chili is too thick for your liking, thin it with broth.
+If the chili is too thin, allow it to cook longer with the lid removed.
 Not spicy enough?
 Add more cayenne or throw in some hot sauce!
 Want to brighten the flavor?
 Add more lime!

 - To serve, divide the chili among bowls and top with tortilla strips (recipe below), and all the other toppings your heart desires.
 You could also create a toppings bar and give your guests the option to top off their chili however they'd like!

-- Add oil to medium skillet over medium heat.
-Add tortilla strips to skillet and cook until crisp and lightly browned and golden.
-Transfer tortilla strips to paper towels.
-Season with lime juice and salt.
-Cool.
+- Season with lime juice and salt.
+Allow them to cool for a few minutes.
 (Can be made 1 day ahead.
 Allow to cool and then store in an airtight container at room temp.)

 Nutritional information does not include the tortillas strips and other optional toppings.